Sunday, February 19, 2012

 training.

-One time, while exercising, I noticed a guy in the corner of the weight room whose thoughts were freely flowing from his mind - "if that skinny guy can lift that, I should be able to".
-After I abandoned the curl bar, I watched as he walked up to the bar to give it a try.
-I bet he pulled every muscle in his right arm.
-He quickly dropped the bar wincing in pain, massaging his bicep as he left the weight room.
-However, doing things that shouldn't be done sometimes catches up.
-I use to perform free squats with a lot of weight as this gave me a good foundation for karate stances.
+While exercising at the University of Wyoming, at Half-Acre gym, I watched one guy in the corner of the weight room whose thoughts freely flowed from his mind - "if that skinny guy can lift that, I should be able to" to my mind.
+After I abandoned the curl bar, he walked up to the bar, began to curl, and looked as if he pulled every muscle in his arms.
+He quickly dropped the bar wincing in pain, massaging both biceps while exiting from the weight room.
+He should have thought a little longer - because I had been lifting weights most of my life, plus I had been in the weight room for about 30 minutes and my muscles had the opportunity to warm up.

 Accepting a full force roundhouse kick to